 The introduction and voice over in the interview clip (link attached below in this post) is in Arabic, the presenter Waad Arif (such a lovely young lady!) is explaining about the story of Blue Abaya or ‘Laura of Arabia’, a Finnish woman who came to work in KSA and found “love and happiness there”.
 First she asks about when and why I came to Saudi Arabia, and about my adventures around the country.
 Then we talk about how I met my Saudi husband and about life in Riyadh.

-In the end I’m explaining a bit about my work, not only on Blue Abaya website promoting Saudi tourism, but my Inspired by Arabia brand, where I create Saudi inspired gifts and souvenirs.
+In the end I’m explaining a bit about my work, not only on Blue Abaya website and social media channels promoting Saudi tourism, but my Inspired by Arabia brand, where I create Saudi inspired gifts and souvenirs.
 Something that I am very passionate about!
 Please check out my Instagram Inspired By Arabia!

 I wanted to mention that a lot of things I said in the interview were edited out because there is a time limit they have to adhere to.
 I’d like to take this opportunity to explain about the parts that were left out, I feel they’re a very important part of my message.

 When I saw the interview for the very first time, I was actually a little shocked because the outcome was completely different from what I had expected to see!
 I’d been doing so much talking on the day of the interview, naturally I expected the parts where we talk were going to be the focus of the clip.
 It was surprising to see so much of walking around was included, which by no means is a bad thing because the place is so beautiful, just not at all what I had envisioned.
 I guess the editor had a different kind of interview in mind than I did :)

 The interview was filmed in Historical Diriyah, at the courtyard of a heritage house owned by mr Mubarak.
 A perfect setting for the interview and one of my favorite spots in Riyadh!